About Us

 Restoration in Progress

 We are now in the process of implementing the programmatic restoration plan.
-The plan will set the course of restoration for the next 15 plus years—with room for flexibility as our scientific knowledge and the circumstances of the Gulf change.
-There will be project-specific plans in each of seven restoration areas, with opportunity for public input on each of those plans.
-These efforts will restore wildlife, habitat, and marine resources injured by the oil spill, and increase recreational opportunities in the Gulf.
+The plan set the course of restoration for 2016-2031—with room for flexibility as our scientific knowledge and the circumstances of the Gulf change.
+Implementation groups for each of seven restoration areas have released project-specific restoration plans, with opportunity for public input on each of those plans.
+These efforts are restoring wildlife, habitat, and marine resources injured by the oil spill, and increasing recreational opportunities in the Gulf.